ApiLogicServer/Docs/docs/Security-Overview.md

 #### `declare_security`

-Add code to the pre-created (empty) Python module that defines table/role filters.
-The system merges these into each retrieval.
+Add code to the pre-created (empty) Python module `security/declare_security.py` to define table/role filters.
+The system merges these filters into each retrieval.
 These declarations are processed on system startup as described below.

 &nbsp;